Organic movement: Organic companies

 The recent interest in the organic industry has sparked the interest of many businesses from small local distributors to large companies that distribute many products nationally.
 The organic market is now a 13 billion dollar a year industry, that continues to grow especially from large corporations such as Wal-Mart that are now offering organic choices to their customers.
 Other companies that offer organic options include General Mills and Kraft.
 Some large companies have bought smaller already established organic companies such as Earth's Best, Rice Dream soy milk, Garden of Eatin', Celestial Seasonings and Health Valley.
 When larger companies buy smaller companies it is called stealth ownership.

 Organic cosmetics

 Organic cosmetics are products that are made with organic ingredients that were produced without the use of synthetic pesticides, herbicides, fungicides, and fertilizers.

-The FDA does not have a definition of "Organic" in terms of organic cosmetics.
-FDA regulates cosmetics under the authority of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Fair Packaging and Labeling Act (FPLA).